shteeven/conference/README.md

 [6]: https://developers.google.com/appengine/docs/python/endpoints/endpoints_tool

 ## Design Decisions -- Session and Speaker Models
 The Session model is a child of Conference.
-The conferenceId and name are the only two fields that are required.
+The conferenceKey and name are the only two fields that are required.
+The speakerKey field will be populated if a websafeSpeakerKey is sent with the SessionInForm.
 The date and startTime properties are formatted as YYYY-MM-DD and HH:mm respectively, with the date property able to take in a dateTime format and splice it to the appropriate size.
-Speaker field should be populated by a Speaker entity websafeKey.
 Sessions can be looked up based on the conference they are under, speaker name, start time, and type, or types if the user selects multiple.

+Under Sessions, highlights field is a list of StringFields.
+This a choice based on the assumption that highlights will be short and displayed as lists, rather than paragraphs.

-Speaker entities provide a websafe key in their forms to be inserted in Session entities. name and email fields are both required, with the email being unique to that speaker.
+Speaker entities provide a websafe key in their forms to be inserted in SessionInForm.
+The name field is required.
-The idea behind this design is that as a session is being created by the user, a separate component on the front-end will allow the user to look up speakers and select the one that is speaking at the session.
-The data from the speaker object selected is passed to the function or controller that will be submitting the createSession request.
-There is nothing to assert that the speaker key is removed from the session entity if the speaker entity is deleted.
-This functionality can be implemented in a deleteSpeaker function if created.

-To populate a session page with complete information (speaker and session data), two requests are required: getSpeaker and a getSession____.
-It can be in one with modification or creation of a session form.

 ## Additional Queries
-There are two additional queries: getSessionsOfTypes and getSessionsByTime. getSessionsOfTypes function takes a list of types of sessions the user would like to see.
+There are two additional queries: sessionGetOfTypes and sessionGetByTime. sessionGetOfTypes function takes a list of types of sessions the user would like to see.
 It then looks up the sessions and returns a list of session forms that match the criteria.
-The getSessionsByTime takes in a string with the time formatted as HH:mm.
+The sessionGetByTime takes in a string with the time formatted as HH:mm.
 It then queries for sessions that start at or after the time specified.
 This function also returns a list of session forms.

 ## Query Related Problem
 The problem with having the time and exclusion of a type of session is that NDB does not allow inequalities on two different fields.
 My solution to have a constant list of possible session types and remove those types the user has selected to exclude.
 With the remaining list of types, the query is then filtered with Session.typesOfSession.IN(types); types being the list of remaining types that the user has not excluded.
 This solution can be done with a single or list value.
 My implementation takes in a list of values.

-## Musts
-Profile must exist for Conference functions to work properly.
-Conference must exist in order for Session to be created.
-Speaker must exist in order to populate Session.speaker.
-Session must exist in order to populate Profile.wishlist.
-Conference must exist in order to populate Profile.conferenceToAttend.

-## Side Notes
-The path of the api are very inconsistent.
-They work, but there is a much better way of doing; I'm just too busy to deal with it.

 ## Formatting
-LINES --
+### LINES --
-Python files in this project do not adhere to the PEP 80 characters/line maximum.
+Python files in this project do not adhere to the PEP-8 80 characters/line maximum.
 For the sake of readability in the authors dev environment, the lines have a max length of 120 characters.

-FUNCTION NAMES --
+### FUNCTION NAMES --
 In order to increase readability when scanning the API Explorer and to help with understanding the purpose of the function, the names of functions will follow one of these structures:

--- For APIs:
+##### -- For APIs:
  'entityAction'
  'entityActionWhat'

--- For class functions:
+##### -- For class functions:
  '_actionEntity'
  '_actionEntityWhat'
  '_actionWhat'

-Where entity is the 'entity', or object, the function is designed for; 'action' is the primary action that will be executed; and 'What' is the extraneous objects or the 'by', 'to', 'for', or 'from' followed by an object.
+Where entity is the 'entity', or object, the function is designed for; 'action' is the primary action that will be executed; and 'What' is the extraneous objects/fields or the 'by', 'to', 'for', or 'from' followed by an object/field.

-WEBSAFE KEYS --
+### WEBSAFE KEYS --
-All websafe keys in forms are a reference to the object/form itself unless the key specifies another entity:
+All websafe keys in forms are a reference to the object/form itself unless the key specifies another entity.
+For example:
  'websafeKey' - refence to self
  'websafeSessionKey' - reference to Session entity

 ## URL Usages By Function
 This is a reference to help organize paths and avoid conflicts.
 Entity is the primary object being dealt with, and the noun is the portion of the function name that is usually preceded by a verb or preposition.
 For example, 'sessionGetByConference' would have a path of 'session/conference'.
+Use of websafe keys in url paths is intentional; this helps to avoid key and sub-path recognition conflicts.

 Convention for this app is 'entity', 'entity/{key}', 'entity/noun' or 'entity/noun/{key}'

-- GETs:
+##### -- GETs:

 (conference)
-'conference' ...
-HAS NO FUNC; Should be a 'get all', but conferenceQuery fills the role.
-'conference/user' - conferenceGetCreated - VoidMessage
+- 'conference/user' - conferenceGetCreated - VoidMessage
-'conference/announcement' -
+- 'conference/announcement' - announcementGet - VoidMessage
-'conference/attending' -
+- 'conference/{websafeKey}' - conferenceGet - CONF_GET_REQUEST
+- 'conference/registration' - conferenceGetToAttend - VoidMessage
-'conference' -
+- 'conference' - conferenceQuery - ConferenceQueryForms
-6

 (profile)
-'profile' - profileGet - VoidMessage
+- 'profile' - profileGet - VoidMessage

 (session)
+- 'session/conference/type' - sessionGetByConferenceByType - CONF_GET_BY_TYPE_REQUEST
-'session/conference/{websafeKey}' - sessionGetByConference - CONF_GET_REQUEST
+- 'session/conference' - sessionGetByConference - CONF_GET_REQUEST
+- 'session/speaker' - sessionGetBySpeaker - CONF_GET_REQUEST
+- 'session/wishlist' - wishlistGetSessions - VoidMessage
+- 'session/types' - sessionGetOfTypes - CONF_GET_BY_TYPES_REQUEST
+- 'session/time' - sessionGetByTime - CONF_GET_BY_TIME_REQUEST
+- 'session/time/types' - sessionGetByTimeByNotTypes - CONF_GET_BY_TIME_TYPES_REQUEST

+(speaker)
+- 'speaker/featured' - speakerGetFeatured - VoidMessage
+- 'speaker/{websafeKey}' - speakerGet - CONF_GET_REQUEST
+- 'speaker' - speakerQuery - SPEAKER_GET_BY

-- POSTs:
+##### -- POSTs:

 (conference)
-'conference' - conferenceCreate - ConferenceForm
+- 'conference' - conferenceCreate - ConferenceForm
-'conference/query' - conferenceQuery - ConferenceQueryForms
-'conference/register/{websafeKey}' - conferenceRegisterFor - CONF_GET_REQUEST
+- 'conference/registration' - conferenceRegisterFor - CONF_GET_REQUEST

 (profile)
-'profile' - profileSave - PofileMiniForm
+- 'profile' - profileSave - PofileMiniForm

 (session)
+- 'session' - sessionCreate - SessionInForm
-'session' - sessionGetBySpeaker - CONF_GET_REQUEST
+- 'session/wishlist' - wishlistAddSession - CONF_GET_REQUEST

+(speaker)
+- 'speaker' - speakerCreate - SpeakerForm

-- DELETEs:
+##### -- DELETEs:

 (conference)
-'conference/register/{websafeKey}' - conferenceUnregisterFrom - CONF_GET_REQUEST
+- 'conference/registration' - conferenceUnregisterFrom - CONF_GET_REQUEST

+(session)
+- 'session/wishlist' - wishlistDeleteSession - CONF_GET_REQUEST

-- PUTs:
+##### -- PUTs:

 (conference)
-'conference' - 'conferenceUpdate' - ConferenceForm ...
-Websafe key is in the form
+- 'conference' - 'conferenceUpdate' - ConferenceForm

-15 functions